Hagersville Tire Fire: Tyre King Tire Recycling, Ltd. and facilities

-Tyre King Tyre Recycling Ltd. was a company operating at Concession 13 in the former township of Walpole.
-Despite the association of Hagersville with the event, this location is in fact in Nanticoke, a neighboring community to the south.
+Tyre King Tyre Recycling Ltd. was a company operating at Concession 14 in the former township of Walpole.
+Despite the association of Hagersville with the event, this location is in fact in Nanticoke, a neighbouring community to the south.
 A thorough description of the landscape surrounding the Tyre King tire dump was reported in a National Research Council Canada report on the Hagersville tire fire:The Tyre King tire dump is located on 6.9 hectares of land in a rural area near HagersvilIe, Ontario, which is about 35 kilometres south of Hamilton.
 The terrain is generally flat but well-drained, with agricultural fields or pasture land neighbouring the property on all sides.
 A layer of clay-based soil approximately 1 metre deep covers the limestone bedrock.
 Surface water drains from north to south across the property to a small creek (Sandusk Creek) located 300 metres south of the property.
 Sandusk Creek drains into Lake Erie, and serves as a water supply for agricultural enterprises along the way.The facility was owned and operated by Ed Straza, who intended to recycle the tires but was unable to find a market for them.
 According to Guy Crittenden, Straza spent two years resisting orders from the Province of Ontario to mitigate the risk of fire on the basis of financial hardship.
 On 6 April 1989, the Ontario Environmental Appeal Board issued a judgment declaring that the practices of Tyre King Tyre Recycling, Ltd. "represent a major environmental hazard".
 While the judgment stated that the risk of fire was low, a fire would have profound ecological consequences.
 Because of this, the facility was barred from collecting additional tires after 1989 and required to organize tires into 10 foot piles with adequate fire lanes between piles.
 Another ruling from the Environmental Appeal Board, that the perimeter of the facility be fenced, was not carried out when the facility caught fire, and the nearest source of water to the facility was a pond approximately 250 meters away.